Marvin Gay Sr.: Fatal shooting of Marvin Gaye

 In October 1983, after months in Washington, D.C., Marvin returned to the West Adams home located at Gramercy Place.
-Gay Sr. often told his children "I brought you into this world, I can take you out."
+Gay often told his children, "I brought you into this world, I can take you out."
 On Christmas Day, 1983, Marvin gave his father an unregistered .38 caliber Smith & Wesson pistol to protect him from intruders and murderers after the younger Gaye, heavily addicted to cocaine, felt someone was really plotting to kill him.
 The elder Gay kept the gun because he felt "protected".

-On March 31, 1984, Gay Sr. was angry because he could not locate a missing insurance policy document and he accused Alberta of misplacing the letter.
+On March 31, 1984, Gay was angry because he could not locate a missing insurance policy document and he accused Alberta of misplacing the letter.
 Marvin awoke from his sleep and commanded his father to leave Alberta alone; however, neither father nor son physically attacked each other that night.

 Around 12:30 p.m.
-(PST) on April 1, 1984, Gay Sr. began arguing with Alberta again over the missing insurance letter.
-After he was heard yelling from downstairs, his son, dressed in his maroon robe, shouted downstairs that if he wanted to talk to his mother, he should do it in person.
-When Gay Sr. initially refused, Marvin warned him not to enter his room, according to interviews from Alberta, the only witness to the shooting.
+(PST) the following day, Gay began arguing with Alberta again over the missing insurance letter.
+After he was heard yelling from downstairs, his son, dressed in his maroon robe, shouted back downstairs that if he wanted to talk to his mother, he should do it in person.
+When Gay initially refused, Marvin warned him not to enter his room, according to interviews from Alberta, the only witness to the shooting.
 When he did enter, his son angrily shoved his father into the hallway, then hit him.
 The fight continued in Marvin's bedroom, where Marvin reportedly struck his father and kicked and punched him severely.
 Alberta successfully separated the men and convinced Marvin to leave the room.

 At approximately 12:38 p.m.
-(PST), minutes after returning to his own bedroom, Gay Sr. came back to his son's bedroom with the .38 pistol and shot him.
+(PST), minutes after returning to his own bedroom, Gay came back to his son's bedroom with the .38 pistol and shot him.
 The bullet penetrated Marvin's vital organs, including his heart.
-Gay Sr. then walked forward and shot him a second time in the shoulder at point-blank range.
-According to his daughter-in-law, Irene, Gay Sr. hid the gun in his bedroom pillow, and she later retrieved it for the police.
-He then went outside and sat on the front porch and awaited his arrest, which came after police discovered Marvin's body and confirmed that Gay Sr. had shot his son.
-Marvin Gaye Jr.'s body was later taken to California Hospital Medical Center, where he was pronounced dead on arrival at 1:01 p.m.
+Gay then walked forward and shot him a second time in the shoulder at point-blank range.
+According to his daughter-in-law Irene, Gay hid the gun in his bedroom pillow, and she later retrieved it for the police.
+He then went outside and sat on the front porch and awaited his arrest, which came after police discovered Marvin's body and confirmed that Gay had shot his son.
+Marvin Gaye's body was later taken to California Hospital Medical Center, where he was pronounced dead on arrival at 1:01 p.m.
 PST.

-During his first police interview, Gay Sr. stated that he did not mean to kill his son, but that he had been scared that he would be hurt and only shot him in self-defense.
-When the police asked him if he loved his son, Gay Sr. softly told them, "Let's say I didn't dislike him."
-The former minister was promptly charged with first-degree murder for his son's death.
+During his first police interview, Gay stated that he did not mean to kill his son, but that he had been scared that he would be hurt and only shot him in self-defense.
+When the police asked him if he loved his son, Gay softly told them, "Let's say I didn't dislike him."
+He was promptly charged with first-degree murder for his son's death.